 - 8.2.
 There is a level of uncaptured demand that relates to general advice and queries that arise as part of the day-to-day work relating to food and health and safety.
 The offering of advice provides additional value to businesses in the district and help to ensure that strong relationships are in place. - 8.3.
 Further uncaptured demand relates to technical advice provided to the wider Council, as the technical lead to the Council for both food and health & safety. - 8.4.
 Additional uncaptured demand is generated from attendance, by the service, at site specific events throughout the year.
 For example.
-Four Officer attendance at the two-day Lincolnshire Show to ensure public safety at the event.

-8.5.
-There is a specific charging schedule in place for various aspects of food safety work such as food hygiene revisits and advice and guidance provided to new businesses.
+Five Officer attendance at the two-day Lincolnshire Show to ensure public safety at the event. - 8.5.
+There is a specific charging schedule in place for various aspects of food safety work such as food hygiene re-inspections, under the food hygiene rating scheme, and advice and guidance provided to new businesses.